Conditions and diseases

 1-year, 5-year and 10-year net survival for adults in England diagnosed with 1 of 24 common cancers between 2010 and 2014 and followed up to 2015.

-Long-term trends in the number of children (aged 0 to 14) surviving cancer 5 years after diagnosis.
+Long-term trends in the number of children (aged 0 to 14) surviving cancer 5 and 10 years after diagnosis.

 Cancer survival estimates for England by NHS Region, Clinical Senate and Area Team.